Doctor Who theme music: 1980s

 For season 18, Radiophonic Workshop staffer Peter Howell provided a new arrangement performed on analogue synthesisers, and having a more dynamic and glossy but less haunting feel.
 Its bassline was created on a Yamaha CS-80 synthesiser, with reversed echo added, adding to its characteristic "zshumm" sound and emphasising especially the bass slides (which are otherwise still more upfront than in the Derbyshire theme).
 The sting at the beginning was also created with the CS-80, using its unique ring modulator section.
 The opening line of the main melody was played on an ARP Odyssey Mk III, the second on an EMS Vocoder 5000, and the "middle eight" and the brass section on a Roland Jupiter-4.
 The 1980 arrangement added the sting to the opening theme as well, while the "middle eight" was included in the closing theme arrangement of all episodes.
 Howell's theme is in the key of F♯ minor.
-The full version mix also contains a section that Howell calls the "Trombone Stop" which is a part in the record on which the brass sounds like it goes up a flight of stairs towards the climax note at the end on which the reverse sting is added.
+The full version mix also contains a section that Howell calls the "trombone stop" which is a part in the record on which the brass sounds as if it goes up a flight of stairs towards the climax note at the end on which the reverse sting is added.

-The Howell theme was eventually replaced by a new arrangement by Dominic Glynn for Season 23's The Trial of a Time Lord (1986).
+The Howell theme was eventually replaced by a new arrangement by Dominic Glynn for season 23's The Trial of a Time Lord (1986).
 This version – again synthesizer-driven, like the Howell arrangement, only this time using digital synthesizers – was made to sound more mysterious than previous renditions but was only used for this single season of the series.
-Glynn's theme reverts to the traditional key of E minor, even though it is slightly detuned in some episodes (perhaps as a result of a mistake in the dubbing stage).
+Glynn's theme reverts to the traditional key of E minor, even though it is largely detuned in some episodes (perhaps as a result of a mistake in the dubbing stage).
 The bassline was performed on a Roland Juno-6 synthesiser, while the melody and filtered noise effects were performed on a Yamaha DX21 and Korg 770 respectively.
 The theme removes the bass slides which were featured in all previous official arrangements, and is instead merged into the main bassline.

 The Glynn arrangement was itself replaced by a new arrangement by Keff McCulloch for the Seventh Doctor's era beginning with season 24 (1987).
 McCulloch's arrangement was made using a Sequential Circuits Prophet-5 synthesiser, with the initial 'sting' replaced by a crashing explosive sound.
 Producer John Nathan-Turner stated that the new music, logo and title sequence were to signal a fresh start to the programme.
 This was the first version of the theme since the little-used 1973 Delaware version to incorporate the "middle eight" into the opening credits (as well as the closing, although the closing credits saw them extended slightly).
 McCulloch's theme is in the key of A minor.
 Delia Derbyshire was reportedly unimpressed with McCulloch's version.